-This is a great Geelong breakfast cafe that cooks your brekky to perfection using organic sourdough, beautiful Istra-style bacon and free range eggs.
+This is a great Geelong breakfast cafe that cooks your brekky to perfection using organic sourdough, beautiful Istra-style bacon, and free-range eggs.

 Sticks and Grace also has an enticing lunch menu and a variety of options for those with special dietary needs.

-Their excellent speciality coffee is Allpress.
+Their excellent specialty coffee is Allpress.

 The cafe interior is comfortable and uncluttered with an easy style.
 But, we love the al fresco seating area that’s off the main thoroughfare.